Parth/dotfiles/README.md

 * `%` has been remapped to `v`.
 * Use vim movement keys for moving between panes.
 * Copy buffer is coppied to xclip.
 * Status bar tells you date, time, user, and hostname.
 Especially useful with nested ssh sessions.

+## [Dir-color]
+* The color is located in `.dir_colors`.
+You can change it to dir-colors you want.
+The default is Zenburn.